Shifty3/movie-app/README.md

 Display a list of matching movies with details such as title, release date, and a brief overview.

+Scroll effect when the description overflows the container.

 Built with Express.js for the backend, Handlebars for templating, and Fetch API for handling requests in the frontend.

 Uses TMDb API to fetch movie information.